Benjent/nanovizer/README.md

             npm install
             ```

-3. Follow the steps in the *Running NanoVizer* section
+3. Follow the steps in the *Running NanoViZer* section

-## Running NanoVizer
+## Running NanoViZer

 1. Run the project